 Parents of kids with special needs, on the Autism spectrum or impacted by learning disabilities have reached out with questions about what they should ask and know before making the decision to homeschool.
 Can you unenroll a child from public school and still keep an IEP?
 Can you go to school part time and keep the IEP?
 They are also realizing that they may need to change an IEP to better fit the needs of their child when they do return to school.
 Before deciding to homeschool, parents need to be armed with good info.

 I reached out to Stephanie Wynn (Master Special Education Advocate).
 While the process can feel overwhelming, knowing what local resources are available for your specific needs can give you confidence.
+She is hosts an event monthly to further explain and provide support to local families on Facebook.

 “When looking at homeschooling, you need to understand what is homeschooling from a legal standpoint,” Wynn said.
 “What does that mean when I unenroll my student?
 What does that look like?
 What is available in the community?”